 The dogs compete for Best in Breed, then move up to Best in Group, then compete for the grand prize of Best in Show.

-Terriers have won the most Best in Show awards, 46 as of 2014.
+Wire fox terrier breed dogs have won the most Best in Show awards – 15 as of 2021.

 Seven dogs have won more than one Best in Show.
 The most recent was an English springer spaniel named Chinoe’s Adamant James, who won in 1971 and 1972.

-1876 - The Westminster Kennel Club decides to put on an annual dog show to improve breeds of dogs and to raise public interest.
+1876 - The WKC decides to put on an annual dog show to improve breeds of dogs and to raise public interest.

 1888 - The date of the show is moved from May to February.